PennyLaneAI/catalyst/paper/paper.md

 proceeds on the host’s native architecture, while the runtime provides an abstract communication API for quantum devices that the user program is free to invoke at any time during its execution.
-Currently, Catalyst provides runtime integration for the high-performance PennyLane Lightning suite of simulators[URL ref may be acceptable as a citation here], as well as an OpenQASM3 pipeline with Amazon Braket simulator and hardware support.
+Currently, Catalyst provides runtime integration for the high-performance PennyLane Lightning suite of simulators [@lightning], as well as an OpenQASM3 pipeline with Amazon Braket simulator and hardware support.

 # Examples